Allergies - Frequently Asked Questions

 What insurance plans are accepted?

 We accept most major health insurance plans, including Scott & White.
-We also accept Medicare and Medicaid plans.
+We also accept most Medicare and Medicaid plans.

 Are allergy drops covered by insurance?

 Typically, drops are not covered by insurance.
 However, more and more employers are starting to add this as a covered benefit.
-Drops cost as low as $40 per month depending on the payment plan you choose.